-Concentration occurs when an institution's portfolio contains an excessive level of credits to:
+Concentration occurs when an international bank's portfolio contains an excessive level of credits to:

-- a single counterparty;
+- . a single counterparty;

-- a group of associated counterparties;
+- . a group of associated counterparties;

-- an industry;
+- . an industry;

-- one type of credit facility; or
+- . one type of credit facility; or

-- a class of security.
+- . a class of security.

-Excessive concentration renders an institution vulnerable to adverse changes in the area in which the credit is concentrated, and to security impairment.
+Excessive concentration renders an international bank's vulnerable to adverse changes in the area in which the credit is concentrated, and to security impairment.